 On Saturday mornings, the museum is alive with the sounds of children participating in anything from drawing classes to art-making workshops.

 Buy Tickets In Advance

 Purchase admission in advance for the Pennsylvania Academy of the Fine Arts at the Independence Visitor Center or use the button below.

 - PATH: http://www.uwishunu.com/tag/pafa/feed/image/

 Latest Pennsylvania Academy of the Fine Arts Stories from Uwishunu.com

-May 2, 2013With Art Philadelphia: Top Picks for May 2013 Art Happenings In And Around The City
+December 2, 2013With Art Philadelphia: Top Picks For December 2013 Art Happenings In And Around The City

 - Uwishunu covers everything fun and exciting happening in Philadelphia — read it daily for the latest on restaurants, bars, events, festivals, arts, music, hotels and more.